wifinigel/wiperf/docs/README_WLANPi_Config.md

 - Make sure your WLANPi and Splunk servers are NTP sync'ed
 - Flip back to classic mode and re-check the edits made to the `config.ini` & `wpa_supplicant.conf` files

-# Known Issue:
+# Known Issues:

+- There is an issue with the v1.9.0 WLANPi image that means that the iperf tests fail when running in Wiperf mode.
+To get the fixed version, follow the update process detailed in the [Updating](#updating) section of this document (3rd Jan 2020)
-There seems to be an issue with the Comfast CF-912 adapter when using it with the WLANPi and associating as a client to SSIDs that use 80MHz width channels.
+- There seems to be an issue with the Comfast CF-912 adapter when using it with the WLANPi and associating as a client to SSIDs that use 80MHz width channels.
 If you hit an issue where the WLANPi seems to lock up or does not boot correctly, try a different adapter or a network that does not use 8Mhz channels.

 <!-- link list -->
 [wlanpi_build]: docs/README_WLANPi_Image_Build.md